davidjwalling/mars/MANUAL.md

 This chapter adds CMake files for the library and driver and for the top-level project.
 With CMake, we can build the project with several different generators.
 We'll show examples using "Ninja", "NMake Makefiles" and "Visual Studio 16 2019" generators.

 For Windows builds, When building within a Visual Studio environment, such as x64 Native Tools, CMake and Ninja are provided.
 Be aware of the versions shipped with the compiler.
 When building from a standard command prompt, a separately-installed version of CMake might run, depending on your PATH settings.

+For Linux and macOS builds, CMake will identify the GCC or CLang compiler as usual.
 ### Files
 ```
 02 ---+--- libmars ------- CMakeLists.txt              <--- new